Skip to Main Content

 Where the Fish Comes From

-Kaohsiung has built a credible Japanese dining tier over the past decade, with a handful of omakase counters competing not just with one another but with the benchmark set by Tokyo's own mid-range sushi rooms.
+Kaohsiung's Japanese dining scene has grown steadily over the past decade, with omakase counters now competing on provenance and technique.
 In that context, ingredient provenance has become the sharpest differentiator.
-At the high end of any serious omakase operation, the question is less about technique — which can be learned and replicated — and more about supply chains: who has access to the right fish markets, and how quickly can that fish travel from water to plate.
+At the high end of any serious omakase operation, the question is less about technique, which can be learned and replicated, and more about supply chains: who has access to the right fish markets, and how quickly can that fish travel from water to plate.

 Sushi Mikoshi, at 13 Wenlong Road in Fongshan District, anchors its entire offering to that logic.
 The owner-chef, who trained in Tokyo before relocating to southern Taiwan, maintains direct supply lines to Japan for his catch.
 That fish arrives by air, which compresses the time between harvest and service to a degree that most regional counters in Taiwan cannot match.
 For a Kaohsiung diner accustomed to good local seafood, the distinction is immediate: the texture and temperature of fish sourced this way behaves differently on the rice, and the flavour profile carries less of the oxidation that accumulates over longer transport windows.